umassos/SLO-Power/README.md

 For example, the following command

-`./generator.sh /workspace/httpmon 192.168.245.55 /SLO-Power/workload-traces/single_node_level_scaled_wikipedia_traces.out v1`
+`./generator.sh /workspace/httpmon 0.0.0.0 /SLO-Power/workload-traces/single_node_level_scaled_wikipedia_traces.out v1`

-initiates a httpmon workload generator, using binary located at `/workspace` directory, using traces of `single_node_level_scaled_wikipedia_traces.out`, sending requests to HAProxy hosting on IP of `192.168.245.55`, and saving workload generator output with `v1` postfix.
+initiates a httpmon workload generator, using binary located at `/workspace` directory, using traces of `single_node_level_scaled_wikipedia_traces.out`, sending requests to HAProxy hosting on IP of `0.0.0.0` (change it according to your network configuration), and saving workload generator output with `v1` postfix.
 By default, the workload generator output is saved under `/tmp` directory.

 ## Workload Traces
 We used two real workload traces: wikipedia and Azure traces.
 We scaled both wikipedia and Azure traces considering our cluster size.
 For wikipedia, we scaled traces between 60 and 240, while we scaled between 100 and 240 for Azure traces.
 All these traces are under [workload-traces](./workload-traces/) directory.
 In addition to the cluster level workload traces, we provided single node level workload traces in the same folder as well.
 You should pick them accordingly based on your setup.